-This level of performance suggests that machine extraction systems are still far away from achieving highquality extraction with the more difficult texts and extraction problems.
+This level of performance suggests that machine extraction systems are still far away from achieving high-quality extraction with the more difficult texts and extraction problems characterized by the Tipster corpus.
 However, machine performance is close enough to the human level to suggest that practical extraction systems could be built today by careful selection of both the text and the extraction task, and perhaps making use of integrated human-machine systems that can harness the abilities of both humans and machines for extraction rather than depending upon a machine-only system.